Agriculture and Polluted Runoff

 Conserve and Protect Water Resources

 For livestock farmers, it is important to have access to an adequate supply of water that is clean enough to support healthy animals.
 Livestock farmers need to be careful that animal wastes do not contaminate drinking water sources for livestock and wildlife.
-Guidance on how to implement proper techniques for managing animal waste can be found at:
+The Department of Health has guidelines for management of livestock waste.

 Properly Apply and Time the Application of Fertilizers, Pesticides and Herbicides

 Pesticides are chemicals that are intended to kill or repel a pest such as unwanted insects, weeds, rats, germs and fungus.
-It is important to properly use and dispose of pesticides in order to keep these harmful chemicals out of Hawai`i’s waterways.
+It is important to properly use and dispose of pesticides in order to keep these harmful chemicals out of Hawaiʻi’s waterways.
 All pesticides should be carefully applied per the label’s instructions.
 Old and unused pesticides require special disposal and should not be thrown out in the trash or poured down the drain.
-To learn where pesticides can be properly disposed of, visit the Hawai`i Department of Agriculture site.
-The Hawai’i Department of Agriculture’s Plant Pest Control Branch also provides updates of the latest pests that are affecting Hawai`i on their Pest Advisory Web page.
+To learn where pesticides can be properly disposed of, visit the Hawaiʻi Department of Agriculture site.
+The Hawaiʻi Department of Agriculture’s Plant Pest Control Branch also provides updates of the latest pests that are affecting Hawaiʻi.

 Protect Soil Resources: Plant Cover Crops